PAIDiPaidThis.com

 Is a celebrant ceremony legally binding?

 Not on its own in England and Wales.
-A celebrant leads the ceremony you actually want, but you complete the legal marriage separately, usually with a short registration at a register office.
-Scotland treats celebrant weddings differently.
+A celebrant leads the ceremony you actually want, but you complete the legal marriage separately, usually with a short registration at a register office, often on a different day.
+Scotland treats celebrant weddings differently, so check the rules for where you are getting married before you book anything.

 Why book a celebrant instead of a registrar?

 A celebrant writes the ceremony around your story, with your choice of words, readings and location, whether that is at your venue, on a beach or in a back garden.
 Registrars follow a set format and restrict religious content.
-The trade-off is the extra legal step and the added cost.
+The trade-off is the extra legal step and the added cost, so you are paying for flexibility rather than convenience.

 What does the celebrant fee cover?

 Usually the meetings to plan the ceremony, writing a bespoke script, leading the day itself and often a rehearsal.
-What is bundled in varies, so check whether extras like travel or a rehearsal are included.
+What is bundled in varies a lot between celebrants, so check whether extras like travel, a rehearsal or a printed script are included before you compare two quotes side by side.

 Do I have to pay for the registrar as well?

 If you want a legal marriage, yes.
-Most couples pay separate statutory fees for a register office registration alongside the celebrant.
-Doing the legal part on a quiet weekday keeps those costs down.
+Most couples pay separate statutory fees for a register office registration alongside the celebrant fee.
+Doing the legal part on a quiet weekday keeps those costs down, and it does not need to happen on the same day as your ceremony.